Emotiv/cortex-example/mobile/README.md

 - For iOS You need to install [Testflight](https://apps.apple.com/us/app/testflight/id899247664) to be able download EMOTIV App to your device.
 - You will receive an invitation email to a testing program for an unreleased version of the EMOTIV App.
 	- *Note: this is only available for our partner developers, not for everyone.*
-- You can click on the link provided in the email, follow the guide to install EMOTIV App on your Android device.
+- You can click on the link provided in the email, follow the guide to install EMOTIV App on your mobile device.
 	- You cannot install if you have any version of EMOTIV App installed on your device, so make sure you uninstall it (for all users) before installing a new version.
 	- If you send the link to others, they may not access to our unreleased version as long as they are not in our list.